bmaso/osm-games/content/index.md

   systems simply never included theorem provers at all.
 Modern SMT solvers and modern computers finally have the "heft" to solve the kinds of problems necessary to prove system behavior conformance.

-[^2]: I'm not trying to throw shade on Martin & Koss by pointing out they missed their _stated_ goal while demonstrating the powerful tools and techniques of TDD.
-In fact history has several exalted examples of books and works that introduce powerful intellectual tools to the world while _technically_ missing the original goals of the work.
-Artistotle himself introduced the essential operators of boolean logic and set theory to the world in his [_Organon_](https://en.wikipedia.org/wiki/Organon): the AND, OR, NOT operators an the existential and universal quanitifiers all were introduced to the world in his collected treatise.
-But Aristotle actually failed at his
-  _indended_ purpose, which was to rigorously define the exact logical meaning of Koine Greek words and phrases.
-(Turns out spoken language is fundamentally incongruent with logic.)
-And [Cavalieri](https://en.wikipedia.org/wiki/Bonaventura_Cavalieri) intended to equate classical geometry with then-nescent "sum of infinity" techniques in his 1627 work "Geometria indivisibilibus", which he technically failed to do.
-But he did succeed in introducing the world to the validity of techniques subsummed in what we call integral calculus today, most notably [Cavalieri's principle](https://en.wikipedia.org/wiki/Cavalieri%27s_principle).
-TDD is a foundational practice in modern software development and maintenance, and Martin & Koss's Episode earns credit for helping popularizing it.